-This is for people over 65 who need help with social care – washing, dressing or eating- due to an illness or disability.
+Attendance allowance is a benefit available to the majority of people who need more help.
+It is for anyone aged over 65 who needs help with social care – washing, dressing or eating- due to an illness or disability.
 It is available for those who need to be looked after by day, and/or overnight in case help is needed.

-The Attendance Allowance (in 2019 the lower rate of £58.70 per week for only/either day or night and the higher rate of £87.65 a week for day and night) is available to anyone who fulfils the following criteria: a physical disability such as blindness, a mental disability including dementia and learning difficulties, or both; people with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.
+The Attendance Allowance (2024/25) the lower rate of £72.65 per week for only/either day or night and the higher rate of £108.55 a week for day and night) is available to anyone who fulfils the following criteria: a physical disability such as blindness, a mental disability including dementia and learning difficulties, or both; people with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.